reportmill/SnapCode/ReadMe.md

 Many features are on the immediate roadmap:

-- Visual debugger, stepped run, break points
+- Visual debugger in browser version
-- Stack frame and stack variable inspection
-- Turtle graphics
-- Image processing
+- Support for Java 11 and beyond
 - Puzzle block coding
-- File/project sharing via cloud and Github integration
+- Github support

 ## <a name="Technology">Technology</a>